-Summer topsoil temperature is only weakly related with vegetation type, which agrees well with Paradis et al. (2016).
-Vegetation type explains 12 % of the variability of the summer topsoil temperature and 34 % of the variability of active layer thickness in our study (Table 2), likely through its effects on snow depth.
-The generally weak relationships hinder upscaling approaches based on vegetation such as in Nelson et al. (1997) and Widhalm et al. (2017).
-We found that thawing degree days are not correlated with active layer thickness (Fig. 10m) at the landscape scale, echoing previous findings by Nelson et al. (1997).
+Vegetation type is thus a useful proxy for predicting topsoil temperatures in winter, through its modification of snowpack height, density, and texture.
+Conversely, its predictive value in summer is poor.
+The generally weak relationship between vegetation typeand Summer topsoil temperature is only weakly related with vegetation type, which agrees well with Paradis et al. (2016).
+Vegetation type explains 12% of the variability of the summer topsoil temperature and 34% of the variability of active layer thickness we found in our study hinders upscaling approaches (Table 2), likely through its effects on snow depth.
+The generally weak relationships hinder upscaling approaches based on vegetation such as in Nelson et al. (1997); Widhalm et al. (2017).
+This is likely related to variable soil thermal properties, as one would expect a strong relation between We found that thawing degree days and are not correlated with active layer thickness for uniform soil properties.
+This is not the case at our site across vegetation types (Figure 10m) at the landscape scale, echoing previous findings by (Nelson et al., 1997)Nelson et al. (1997).
 This is likely related to variable soil thermal properties and soil moisture.
-Within dwarf shrub and lichen tundra, where more uniform soil conditions may be expected, larger cumulative positive degree days are indeed associated with deeper active layers.
-In summary, our observations suggest that vegetation type is a better predictor of the near-surface thermal regime in winter than in summer in the Low Arctic.
+Within dwarf shrubsshrub and lichen tundra, where more uniform soil properties conditions may be expected, larger cumulative positive degree days are indeed associated with deeper active layers.
+Again, as we did not record whether active layer thickness measurements were made in hummocks or inter-hummock zones, a large portion of the variance remains unexplained.
+In summary, our observations suggest that vegetation type is a better predictor of the near-surface thermal regime in winter than in summer in the low Arctic Low Arctic.
 Furthermore, the soil temperature - active layer thickness relationship differs between dwarf shrubs and tall shrubs.
-Both vegetation types are currently expanding in the Arctic (Ropars and Boudreau, 2012; Tape et al., 2012) and our results indicate that their future distribution will govern the importance of summer versus winter processes for active layer thickness.
+Both vegetation types are currently expanding in the

+Arctic (Ropars and Boudreau, 2012; Tape et al., 2012) and our results indicate that their future distribution will govern the importance of summer versus winter processes for active layer thickness.